Jonathannsegal/GridAI/assistant/README.md

-# Assistant
+### Overview
 This Assistant service is used to accept user queries (after natural language processing (NLP)) and handle them accordingly.

 ---
 ### Running
-Regrettably, the Assistant can not yet be run in a straightforward way locally as there are issues with python import paths.
+Regrettably, the Assistant can not yet be run locally in a straightforward way as there are issues with python import paths.
 This may be an easy fix, but we did not dive into it.

-However, when launched using the Dockerfile, the project will be launched successfully.
+However, when launched using the Dockerfile, this service will be hosted successfully.

 Furthermore, the Actions on Google service should be enabled.
 While all code files are independent of Actions on Google, this Assistant service, so far, should only be used as a